ARM-software/arm-trusted-firmware/docs/user-guide.md

     -D ARM_FVP_LEGACY_GICV2_LOCATION=1

-Then `make clean` before rebuilding EDK2.
+Then clean the source tree before rebuilding EDK2:

+    make -f ArmPlatformPkg/Scripts/Makefile EDK2_ARCH=AARCH64          \
+    EDK2_DSC=ArmPlatformPkg/ArmVExpressPkg/ArmVExpress-FVP-AArch64.dsc \
+    EDK2_TOOLCHAIN=ARMGCC clean

-The EDK2 binary `FVP_AARCH64_EFI.fd` should be loaded into FVP FLASH0 via model parameters as described in the "Running the Software" section below.
+The EDK2 binary `FVP_AARCH64_EFI.fd` should be specified as `BL33` to the Trusted Firmware Makefile.
+See the "Building the Trusted Firmware" section.

 #### Obtaining a Linux kernel